microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 Alternatively, to disable this notification for all pipelines you can turn off Limit Job authorization scope to referenced Azure DevOps repositories in **Project -> Settings -> General**.
 This setting is turned on by default when you create a new project.  ![image-20210426143538533](.attachments/GETTINGSTARTED/image-20210426143538533.png)

->  [NOTE!] that the project settings can be overridden at the Azure DevOps organization level, so if the option to change this is disabled in project settings, check in Organization Settings.
+>  [!NOTE] that the project settings can be overridden at the Azure DevOps organization level, so if the option to change this is disabled in project settings, check in Organization Settings.